zpz/zpz.github.io/_posts/2017-02-12-embedding-python-in-cpp-3.md

 title: Embedding Python in C++, Part 3
 ---

 In this post I will explore passing STL containers to Python in a variety of ways.
 The focus is to sort out how to pass containers by value and by reference.
-The `pybind11` documentation is limited, and not totally clear to me on this topic, therefore many of the findings below were obtained via trials.
-Some things turned out simpler than what the documentation suggests.
+The `pybind11` documentation is not totally clear to me on this topic, therefore some of the findings below were obtained via trials.

-Note that I do not know whether and how the behaviors listed below will change as the project evolves.

-There are two headers relavent to this topic: `pybind11/stl.h` and `pybind11/stl_bind.h`.
+There are two headers relavent to this topic: `pybind11/stl.h` and `pybind11/stl_bind.h`. `stl.h` is responsible for converting a C++ STL container to a native Python object (such as `list` and `dict`) by copying, whereas `stl_bind.h` is responsible for passing a C++ STL container to Python in a custom class (not the native `list` and `dict`) that provides Pythonic behavior (such as `__getitm__` and `__setitem__`).
+This custom class "wraps" the C++ STL container and avoids data copying, hence enables "passing by reference" between C++ and Python.

 # Python testing code

-Below is the Python code I used to test operations on the objects passed in from C++.
-This is pure Python code with no hint that it is going to be called from C++.
-This is the sole module, besides `__init__.py`, in package `py4cc2`.
+The Python code below operations on the objects that are passed in from C++.
+However, this is pure Python code unaware that it is going to be called from C++.
+This module resides in package `py4cc2`.
 The package is found on `PYTHONPATH` and is located independently of the C++ code that would call it.

 ```
 # File `stl.py` in package `py4cc2`.